The Web Health

 • Are you stressed at the moment?

-• Do you have any history of head trauma or any injury to your head in the last few months?
+• Do you have any history of head trauma or any injuries to your head in the last few months?

-In some cases, your doctor may need to perform other tests to reducing out other possibilities that may be causing your symptoms.
+In some cases, your doctor may need to perform other tests to rule out other possibilities that may be causing your symptoms.
 These tests could include:

 • Blood Tests